Before 2020, Molly Becker didn’t give much thought to life insurance.

 Everett and Brooks were born nearly 11 weeks before their due date.
 The boys went straight to the NICU, weighing in at 2 pounds, 7 ounces and 3 pounds, 4 ounces respectively.
 Molly and Phil were plunged into scary, unfamiliar territory, filled with doctors and nurses, breathing apparatuses, tough choices, and tough time spent away from their 1-year-old son, Trace.

-The twins grew stronger during their 80-day NICU stay and are now home and doing well.
-Despite their progress, feelings of guilt have plagued Molly during their first year.
+The twins grew stronger during their 80-day NICU stay and came home doing well.
+Despite their progress, feelings of guilt plagued Molly during their first year.